arnodenhond/ImageShortcut/README.md

 # Privacy policy
 This software does not collect, store, share, or use any personal or sensitive user data.

-#Permissions
+# Permissions
-Receive boot completed - remove unused images that no longer have shortcuts
+Receive boot completed - Remove unused images that no longer have shortcuts

 ---